riversx/MvxPopup/README.md

-# Scope

-This is a project to study how to create a custom popup.
+# Xamarin.Forms (iOS+Android) MvvmCross scaffolding with basic popup management

+I started this project to learn:

+* How to crete a popup dialog using MvvmCross patterns

+## Screenshots

+## Credits

-## Setup
+## Project Setup

 ```sh
 dotnet new --install MvxScaffolding.Templates